philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 vn2.GoSlow() // argument is a pointer, Golang dereference the pointer automatically (*vn2).GoSlow() // explicit call dereferencing the pointer
 ```
-{{% alert title="Important" %}}
+{{% alert color="warning" title="Important" %}}
-- usually when you create a type, if you use a parameter as a pointer receiver, all the methods have to be written in this way
+- usually when you create a type, if you use a pointer as a parameter receiver, all the methods have to be written in this way
 - usually the receiver name is the first letter of the type name (lowercase)
 {{% /alert %}}

 ### Type composition